KaitlinGill1996/Java-DrugApp/README.md

-This would be a useful app for many healthcare professionals, especially pharmacists, as a quick reference when working.
+This would be a useful app for many healthcare professionals, especially pharmacists.
 Other healthcare professionals can also use it to help group common drugs they use.

 As a practicing pharmacist (and aspiring computer science